exoji2e/Sugartop/README.md

 # 'Erbil' == reverse('librE')

-Free Style Libre is a wearable sensor that measures the glucose level through the blood plasma.
+Freestyle Libre is a wearable sensor that measures the glucose level through the blood plasma.

-As a diabetic one currently has two options; always carry with you an extra device with dimentions of a really onld mobile phone, or use your mobile phone, but accept some really shitty user agreements where you don't own your data.
+As a diabetic one currently has two options; 1: always carry with you an extra device with dimentions of a really old mobile phone.
+2: use your mobile phone, but accept some really shitty user agreements where you don't own your data.

 Well, I chose another path.
 Reverse Enginnering.
 (Ok hold on, I just started)